-C‑673/16: An EU (same-sex) love story
+Case 673/16: An EU (same-sex) love story

 If Coman had married a foreign woman, Romania would have given him a permit out of hand.

-The wider ramifications saw NGOs and one law firm rally round the pair.
+The wider ramifications saw NGOs and one law firm rally round the couple.

-The Brussels office of US legal firm White & Case lent them the services of a partner and two junior staff on a pro bono basis.
+The Brussels office of US legal firm White & Case lent them the services of a partner and two more junior staff on a pro bono basis.

 Iustina Ionescu, a Romanian human rights lawyer, Robert Wintemute, a British legal scholar, and Accept, a Romanian gay-rights NGO, also got on board.